ftferreira02/AA-Project1/README.md

 Design and test an exhaustive search algorithm to solve one of the following graph problems, as well as another method using a greedy heuristic.

 Afterwards, analyze the computational complexity of the developed algorithms.
-To accomplish that: a - Perform a formal computational complexity analysis of the developed algorithms. b - Carry out a sequence of experiments, for successively larger problem instances, to register and analyze (1) the number of basic operations carried out, (2) the execution time and (3) the number of solutions / configurations tested, as well as (4) the precision of the greedy heuristic used. c - Compare the results of the experimental and the formal analysis. d - Determine the largest graph that you can process on your computer, without taking too much time. e - Estimate the execution time that would be required by much larger problem instances. f - Write a report (8 pages, max.).
+To accomplish that:
+* Perform a formal computational complexity analysis of the developed algorithms.
+* Carry out a sequence of experiments, for successively larger problem instances, to register and analyze (1) the number of basic operations carried out, (2) the execution time and (3) the number of solutions / configurations tested, as well as (4) the precision of the greedy heuristic used.
+* Compare the results of the experimental and the formal analysis.
+* Determine the largest graph that you can process on your computer, without taking too much time.
+* Estimate the execution time that would be required by much larger problem instances.
+* Write a report (8 pages, max.).
 Graphs for the Computational Experiments
 The graph instances used in the computational experiments should represent the following
 scenario: - - -